DiogoFSPinheiro/42_Rank_02/FDF/README.md

 ```
 Also, I didn't go through it in detail, but don't forget that you need to ensure the program only reads .fdf files and that you have the necessary permissions to open the file!
 # Time to make all kind of bonus!
-Finnaly we arrive at the end!
-Now make all the bonus you want.
-I wount explain anymore so you can let your imagination go wild!
-Ok just a litle tip...You can change the color but mustiplying a color factor to the original color.
-Just do -> color *= 1.45 at it aplys a shade of red :D
+Finally, we arrive at the end!
+Now, you can add all the bonuses you want.
+I won't explain any more so you can let your imagination run wild!
+Okay, just a little tip...
+You can change the color by multiplying a color factor with the original color.
+Just do color *= 1.45 and it applies a shade of red!
+Have FUN! 🎨
-Have FUN!
 ### Conclusion
 I hope I managed to help you in this project!
 By following this guide i hope you learned how to:
 * Gain a solid understanding of the key concepts and data structures used in the project.